Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 What the quintet of MP Papai (vocals), Lee Smith (guitar), Tyler Antram (guitar), Jose Salazar (bass), and Rüsty Glöckle (drums), aka Professor Emeritus, are or have done here, is nothing short of incredible to me.
 These guys have hammered out a damned near-perfect début consisting of enthralling doom, heavy melodic rock, and prime power metal.

 Seven songs of the sort only spawned by years of worshiping at the altars of such bands from the old school like Judas Priest, to the more contemporary ala Solitude Aeturnus.
 That is impacted into every note and nuance of these epic songs, each one containing diverse explorations of tempo-significant time alterations.

 In layman’s terms, these songs pull you through a plethora of musical twists and turns, all while varying the energy propelling them.
 You truly feel the power of this power metal, and it is great and grand indeed.
 This is all while the amazing vocals deliver, and deliver again and again, with soaring emotion and striking resonance.
 You have to experience this heavy metal, my friends, and in doing so I believe you will come to understand the profundity of my words here.

 There is no cherry-picking this song or spotlighting this track or the other, no. I suggest one set the conditions necessary is to sit down, devoid of any possible distractions, and delve into Professor Emeritus‘ ‘Take Me To The Gallows‘ from the start.
 Do such and I firmly, faithfully, and fearlessly feel you shall become a fan of the band and their début, almost instantaneously.

 Put my claims to the test as soon as you can and see where you stand.
-In the process, you too may come to feel the confusion and frustration that I do at the true injustice of the musical realm, one where crap bands like (insert fecal-like band) are showered in reverence, while a truly deserving one is not so much.
+In the process, you too may come to feel the confusion and frustration that I do at the true injustice of the musical realm, one where crap bands like (insert fecal-like band name) are showered in reverence, while a truly deserving one is not so much.
 But whatever, this record kicks ass and I know it.
 Now learn it for yourself.